Indian Hill Music School

 Pay: Commensurate with experience, hourly

-Indian Hill Music School, a community music school in Littleton, MA with a faculty of 70+ professional teaching artists, has an opening beginning in the fall of 2020 for a part-time Early Childhood Music Teacher to lead two group child/caregiver classes on Saturday mornings beginning on October 3.
-Classes will meet online until it is safe to meet in person.
+Indian Hill Music School, a community music school in Littleton, MA with a faculty of 70+ professional teaching artists, has an opening for a part-time Recording / Beatmaking / Electronic Music Teacher to lead a 70-minute class each school day.
+This program is in partnership with Lawrence High School (Lawrence, MA).

 Indian Hill offers many ancillary benefits to our faculty members, including a variety of paid professional performance opportunities and funding for professional development (by application).
-Regular weekly teaching throughout the school year is required, as is attendance at an annual September faculty meeting and the completion of occasional clerical tasks including reporting of hours taught for payroll purposes.
+Attendance at an annual September faculty meeting is required, as is the completion of occasional clerical tasks including reporting of hours taught for payroll purposes.
 Timeliness and reliability, as well as strong communication practices with both students/families and school staff, are essential.

 How to apply: